msattari90/2DShapeGNN/README.md

 ## Introduction

-This project demonstrates the use of Graph Neural Networks (GNNs) for classifying synthetic 2D shapes (triangles, rectangles, circles, hexagons, ellipses).
-The pipeline covers the full machine learning workflow, from synthetic data generation, preprocessing, model training, evaluation, and visualization.
+This project demonstrates the use of **Graph Neural Networks (GNNs)** to classify synthetic 2D shapes (triangles, rectangles, circles, hexagons, ellipses).
+It covers the full machine learning pipeline from data generation, preprocessing, model training, evaluation, and visualization, allowing experimentation with various configurations and hyperparameters.

-The goal is to classify simple 2D shapes based on their geometric properties using GNNs, with the flexibility to experiment with various model configurations and hyperparameters.

 ## Features:
-- Generates synthetic 2D shapes and applies data augmentation.
+- Generates synthetic 2D shapes and applies data augmentation (scaling, rotation).
-- Preprocesses the data into graph representations suitable for GNNs.
+- Preprocesses data into graph representations for GNNs.
-- Implements a configurable GNN model that is dynamic and can be adjusted using a `config.json` file.
+- Implements a configurable GNN model using `config.json`.
-- Includes early stopping to prevent overfitting during training.
+- Includes early stopping to prevent overfitting.
-- Provides detailed visualization of predictions and evaluation metrics.
+- Provides visualization of predictions and evaluation metrics.

 ## Prerequisites